-Figure 3: The Different Risk Profiles of a Traditional versus a Platform-Dependent Entrepreneurial Firm over Time becomes dominant in a particular market.
+The Negative Platform Effect has received substantially less attention.
+This effect reflects the novel components of risk that originate from the platform's power over PDEs and strengthens as the platform becomes dominant in a particular market.
 Entrepreneurship and building a business has always been fraught with risk.
 Dependence upon a platform, however increases not only risk, but also actually creates a new source of Knightian uncertainty.
 PDEs' pervasive precarity stems from the fact that this unknowable future distribution of risk extends to the basic tools for doing business, as platform owners can control access to customers, prices, and profit margins-and thereby, the survival of the business.
 Paradoxically, as the PDE grows, while traditional risks may decrease, other things being equal, their dependence and insecurity upon the platform remains-and, in cases of great success, may increase.
 Successful businesses may in fact become a target for the platform to envelope or for increased usage fees, unless they take actions to build alternatives.